 Folk dances are traditional dances from countries all over the world, usually modified by modern choreographers so that they can be enjoyed as a form of recreational dance in the USA and elsewhere.
 For your first 3 minute folk dance lesson, click here to learn the Yemenite step, used frequently in many folk dances.
 Click here to see a video about what folk dancing is all about.
 Folk dancing is a great way to get exercise, socialize, and move to music.
 No previous dance experience, partner, or costume are necessary.
-Some of the dances are so beautiful that they will take your breath away, while others are exciting, exotic, and even on occasion, a little silly.

-If you can walk, you can folk dance.
 Many folk dances are easily done, but a few are quite vigorous.
 If a particular dance seems to be too much, you can just join those sitting and watching.
 There is no need to try to learn all the dances taught.
 When they can’t remember, most dancers follow what a few others do.
 Most dances are danced in lines or circles, but we also have many that are for individuals, couples, or sets of couples.
 In some dances (called mixers) you change partners during the dance.

 Another issue in folk dancing is styling, or how authentic you want to be in sticking to the original choreography of the dances.
 Some dancers are purists while others add personal interpretations to folk dances.
 Our group welcomes both types of dancers.
 Click here to see a video about styling.